kamalmohan217/DevOps-Project-Bank-Application-Blue-Green-Deployment-Azure/README.md

 ![image](https://github.com/user-attachments/assets/01cac05f-dd39-4ff6-996a-7e328a2565d3)

-Srrvice Connection has been created for SonarQube, Maven Azure Artifacts Feed and Docker Registry as shown in the screenshot attached below.
+Service Connection has been created for SonarQube, Maven Azure Artifacts Feed and Docker Registry as shown in the screenshot attached below.

 ![image](https://github.com/user-attachments/assets/a431f114-3be3-4648-8dab-a30982202b83)